ichard26/ichard26.github.io/content/about.md

 ---
 title: About me
 description: "Short version: I'm Richard aka ichard26 (he/they).
-I'm a hobby Python\
-  \ developer and OSS contributor.
-I contribute to mypyc and used to co-maintain Black\
+I'm a hobby Python developer and OSS contributor.
+I contribute to mypyc and pip and used to co-maintain Black and Bandersnatch.
-  \ and Bandersnatch.
 Staff at Python Discord."
 layout: single
 showReadingTime: false
-modified: 2023-03-19
+modified: 2024-04-19
 ---

 Hello!
 I'm Richard.
 I go by `ichard26` on the internet[^1].
 My pronouns are he/they.